-The valuation reflects our understanding of the plan provisions in effect as of January 1, 2023.
+The valuation reflects our understanding of the plan provisions in effect as of January 1, 2025.
 There have not been any plan changes since the last valuation.

-The Board granted a discretionary cost of living increase for the Base Benefit for Tier 2 Participants effective January 1, 2023 equal to 5.00%.
-This change increased the calculated Actuarial Liability by approximately \$79,000.
+The Board granted a discretionary cost of living increase for the Base Benefit for Tier 2 Participants effective January 1, 2025 equal to 2.50%.
+This change increased the calculated Actuarial Liability by approximately \$152,000.
 This liability increase is the effect of a single year's cost of living increase for the current retired population.
-Please see page 4 of this report for quantification of the effect recurring annual increases would have on key actuarial measurements.